HAND Me the Data: Fast Robot Adaptation via Hand Path Retrieval: Experiments

+\Cref{tab:camera_angle_results} shows that \textbf{HAND is also robust to shifts in camera angle} for the \task{Put Lid on Pot} task, far more than \flow and \strap.
+We measure the number of relevant retrieved trajectories of different methods after vertical and horizontal camera angle shifts of $10^{\circ}$ increments.
+In the most extreme setting of $30^{\circ}$ shift, \hand retrieves $+18\%$ more relevant trajectories compared to \strap.
+These camera angle shifts emulate head rotations on humanoid robots or camera movement on mobile manipulators, suggesting that \hand can even work in such settings where camera viewpoint change may occur.

-\textbf{Real-world experiments} in \Cref{fig:real_robot_hands} demonstrate that fine-tuning with \hand\ improves success rates by \textbf{+45\%} over the next best baseline, \strap.
-In contrast, \flow\ fails to learn a policy that achieves reasonable success rates in any of the tasks, despite it being the best-performing baseline in CALVIN.
-Despite visual filtering not always helping in simulation in CALVIN, we observe that \textbf{visual filtering is necessary in the real world} to retrieve trajectories where the target object is interacted with, as demonstrated with \handvf's worse retrieval performance in \Cref{tab:retrieved_subtraj_comparison}.
-We ablate different $K$ values for real robot tasks in \Cref{sec:appendix:additional_real_robot}.
-We also report the performance of $\pi_{\text{base}}$, trained on all of $\playdata$.
+\textbf{\ref{q3}: \method enables efficient policy learning in the real world.} We evaluate four methods, including ours, across three standard tasks with ten trials each, for a total of \textbf{120 evaluations}.
+Real-world experiments in \Cref{fig:real_robot_hands} on our three standard tasks demonstrate that fine-tuning with \hand improves success rates by \textbf{+45\%} over the next best baseline, \strap.
+In contrast, \flow fails to learn a policy that achieves reasonable success rates in any of the tasks.
+We also report the performance of $\pi_{\text{base}}$, trained on all of $\playdata$ and note that the pre-trained policy struggles to perform the tasks without any task-specific fine-tuning.

+We next evaluate eight methods, including several ablations of \hand, across four base tasks and one long-horizon task constructed from these base tasks, with ten trials each for a total of \textbf{400 evaluations}.
+Results on the more challenging long-horizon tasks (\Cref{tab:long_horizon}) demonstrate that retrieval using \textbf{hand demonstrations outperforms language-based retrieval} (\clipl) by a factor of \textbf{3×} in success rate.
+Language-based retrieval suffers from the lack of spatial awareness, often retrieving trajectories that are semantically correct but spatially misaligned—similar to \strap—which makes policy fine-tuning more difficult.
+In contrast, \textbf{directly conditioning on language performs poorly} compared to retrieval (\langc), despite the fact that annotating sub-trajectories with language more than doubles data collection and annotation time.

+\textbf{Ablation Study:} We observe that each component of \hand, namely pretraining, visual filtering (VF), and cost weighting (CW), are critical for task performance.
+Cost weighting helps bias the resulting policy towards behaviors that are most relevant to the downstream task, and reduces the effect of potentially noisy retrievals that may not directly aid in learning the target task.
+Without any of these components, the resulting policy is unable to learn the task.
+Only \hand successfully performs the entire long-horizon task reliably.
+We also show that given access to a language-annotated dataset, one could add language-conditioning on top of \hand to further improve the task performance (\hand + \texttt{Lang Cond}).